-The Design Review Board shall review submitted applications at a regularly scheduled meeting.
-Town of Walden staff will notify by mail property owners within 300 feet of the property line at least seven (7) days before the Design Review Board meeting.
+The Design Review Board review submitted request at a regularly scheduled meeting.
+Town of Walden staff will notify by mail property owners within 300 feet of the property line at least seven (7) days ahead of the Design Review Board meeting.